 Other brand and product names are trademarks or registered trademarks of the respective holders.
-Microsoft Windows, Windows 95, Windows 98, Windows NT, Windows Explorer, Windows ME, Windows XP, and Windows 2000 are registered trademarks of Microsoft Corporation.
+Microsoft Excel, Windows, Windows 95, Windows 98, Windows NT, Windows Explorer, Windows ME, Windows XP, and Windows 2000 are registered trademarks of Microsoft Corporation.
 Netscape Navigator is a registered trademark of Netscape Corporation.

-The Ground Loop Design Version 2.1 User's Manual Initial Publishing October 2001

-Printed in USA

-Part No. GGENG-1004
+The Ground Loop Design Version 2.6 User's Manual Originally printed in October 2001 Revised in April 2002 Printed in USA Part No. GGENG-1004